Full engagement workflow for white-label CAM audit partners

 - Phase 5 (delivery call and follow-up): 30 to 45 minutes

-- Total active partner time: approximately 2.5 to 3 hours over 7 to 14 calendar days
+- Total active partner time: about 2.5 to 3 hours over 7 to 14 calendar days

 Re-audit at an existing property (prior year on file):